chien-y/credit_freezes_slides/README.md

 2021

 ## Introduction

-- Credit freezes are induced by the fear of default contagion.
+- Credit freezes: a bank or entrepreneur does not obtain any lending contract offer.

-- Fears were visible before the collapse of Lehman Brothers.
+- Systemic credit freezes: All entrepreneurs experience a credit freeze.

-  - After the run on Bear Stearns on March 12, 2008, Goldman Sachs, Credit Suisse, and Deutsche Bank froze their credit to Bear Stearns.
+- Credit freezes are induced by the fear of default contagion, before the collapse of Lehman Brothers.

 - Some financial institutions suffered credit freezes even though they did not have any direct counterparty exposure to Lehman Brothers.

 ## Contribution